 No more Pacquiao-Mayweather?

-Floyd Mayweather Jr. turned from a Manny Pacquiao critic to an advisor as the undefeated American had encouraging words to the fallen eight-division world champion after suffering a stunning sixth-round knockout loss against Mexican dynamo Juan Manuel Marquez last Saturday.
+Floyd Mayweather Jr. turned from a Manny Pacquiao critic to an advisor, offering encouraging words to the fallen eight-division world champion after suffering a stunning sixth-round knockout loss to Mexican dynamo Juan Manuel Marquez last Saturday.

-Pacquiao dropped to the canvass face first after receiving Marquez’s brutal right in the two-minute and 59-second mark of the sixth round, to finally conquer his chief rival.
+Pacquiao dropped to the canvas face-first after receiving Marquez’s brutal right in the two-minute and 59-second mark of the sixth round, to finally conquer his chief rival.
 Pacquiao’s crushing defeat could further delay a potential 2013 meeting with Mayweather after the latter’s manager, Leonard Ellerbe, announced that his ward will fight twice next year.

-Mayweather, however, is not at all concerned about the mega-fight, and instead felt sorry for Pacquiao in his fourth encounter with Marquez.
+Mayweather, however, is not at all concerned about the mega-fight and instead feels sorry for Pacquiao in his fourth encounter with Marquez.

 Mayweather, along with his father Floyd Sr. and uncle-trainer Roger, accused Pacquiao of using performance-enhancing drugs (PEDs) while climbing up in weight and demolishing bigger foes like Oscar De La Hoya and Miguel Cotto.